 STUDENT IN THE LEAD

-RECIPE is responsible for the development and implementation of innovative pharmacology, clinical pharmacology and pharmacotherapy (CP&T) education during the undergraduate medical curriculum at the VU University Medical Center (VUmc) in Amsterdam.
+RECIPE is responsible for the development and implementation of innovative pharmacology, clinical pharmacology and pharmacotherapy (CP&T) education during the undergraduate medical curriculum at the Amsterdam University Medical Centers (location VUmc).
 The curriculum consits of a bachelor-master structure, is characterized by context-based training and gives students prescribing responsibility as early as possible in their medical education.

-Every medical student graduated at the VUmc should be able to:
+Every medical student graduated at the AmsterdamUMC should be able to:

 - take an appropriate medical history from a patient;